bsmith14843/EasyAbuse/README.md

 ```

 ## Future Goals
 Though I know this is a super basic program, I do plan on eventually adding some pieces.
 Hopefully something to report the IPs.
-I'm open to suggestions.
+I'm also open to suggestions.

 ## Notes
 I'm not a programmer by any means :)